 Another attraction of Yangon was there didn’t seem to be the scams we fell for in India; even the expectation of tips didn’t seem so commonplace.
 I think the fact that the tourism industry is still relatively new here adds to the charm, maybe this will change soon, but I hope not.

 We left Yangon eager to see what Bagan and Inle, the other two destinations on our itinerary in Myanmar would have in store for us.
-Watch this space as we’d love to share how we got on, including some useful information, hints and tips.
+We’d also have loved to explore the ancient cities around Mandalay, but that would have to wait for another trip.

 Have you been to Myanmar and was Yangon your first stop?
 How did you find it?